The Noether-Lefschetz locus of surfaces in $\mathbb{P}^3$ formed by determinantal surfaces: Distinguished Noether-Lefschetz components

 Then

 Similarly, set $d=tk+r$, with $0\leq r<t$ and define the pair $(a_{d,t}^{min},b_{d,t}^{min})$ by

 Then

-\end{cor} \begin{proof} This is a direct consequence Theorem \ref{thm::mainTheorem} and we omit the computations.
-However, let us note that, to apply the Theorem for $(a_{d,t}^{max},b_{d,t}^{max})$, we need to consider the free sheaves
+\end{cor} \begin{proof} This is a direct consequence of Theorem \ref{thm::mainTheorem} and we omit the computations as no difficulty arises.
+However, let us note that to apply Theorem 1 to $(a_{d,t}^{max},b_{d,t}^{max})$, we need to consider the free sheaves

 We have that $2d-t+1\geq d+1$ with equality if and only if $t=d$.
-This explains the necessity of separating the result in two cases: the term $hom(A,A)$ increases when $t=d$ in spite of the morphisms
+This explains the necessity of separating the result in two cases: the term $hom(A,A)$ increases precisely when $t=d$. \end{proof}